Treating Mental Health Conditions

 • Relationship of the diagnosis, if any, to the industrial injury or occupational disease,

-• Time limited, intensive treatment plan focusing on functional improvement,
+• Goal-directed, time limited treatment plan focusing on functional restoration and return to work,

 • Medications prescribed,

-• If the worker is unable to return to work due to an accepted mental health condition, include and estimate of functional status and barriers to work,
+• If the worker is unable to return to work due to an accepted mental health condition, a provider’s estimate of functional status and barriers to work should be included with the report.

 Assessment & Monitoring